sarfraznawaz2005/actions/README.md

 **Using Action Classes for Web/Browser Requests Only**

-This is default behaviour, you can simply return your HTML/blade views from within `__invokde` or if you use `html` method.
+This is default behaviour, you can simply return your HTML/blade views from within `__invoke` or `html` method if you use it.

 ## Validation ##